Ab initio nuclear shape coexistence and emergence of island of inversion around $N=20$: Introduction

-In this work, we extend the \emph{ab initio} in-medium generator coordinate method (IM-GCM), which combines the MR-IMSRG and PGCM into a single consistent framework, to study shape coexistence in even-even and odd-even neutron-rich nuclei near neutron number $N=20$.
-This method exploits the IMSRG to capture dynamic correlations associated with high-energy multi-particle multi-hole excitations and PGCM to include the collective (or static) correlations associated with pairing and deformation.
+In this work, we extend the \emph{ab initio} in-medium generator coordinate method (IM-GCM), which combines the MR-IMSRG and PGCM into a single consistent framework, to study shape coexistence in neutron-rich magnesium isotopes around \nuclide[32]{Mg}.
+This method exploits the IMSRG to capture dynamical correlations associated with high-energy multi-particle multi-hole excitations and PGCM to account for collective (or static) correlations associated with pairing and deformation.
 The effectiveness of this approach is demonstrated through its application to the coexistence of near-spherical and strongly deformed states at similar energies.
-Notably, we find that the deformed ground state emerges naturally in the island-of-inversion nuclei with the IMSRG flow.
-Our study highlights the importance of both dynamic and collective correlations in accurately reproducing the low-lying states of nuclei with distinct shapes.
+In particular, we are able to explicitly consider shape-mixing effects in both even-even and odd-mass nuclei within this mass region.
+Our framework also allows us to demonstrate how the deformed ground state emerges in island-of-inversion nuclei through the systematic IMSRG evolution of the initial (chiral) Hamiltonian into an effective Hamiltonian.